Bayesian optimal experimental design with Wasserstein information criteria: Introduction

 \section{Introduction}

 The collection of high-quality data, whether in field studies or laboratory settings, is often constrained by factors such as cost, time, and resource availability.
-Designing experiments that are both efficient and highly informative is therefore a critical challenge in advancing modern scientific and engineering research. \emph{Optimal experimental design} (OED) offers a systematic framework for this task by formulating the objective as the maximization of a utility function that guides the choice of experimental design.
+Designing experiments that are both highly informative and efficient is therefore a critical challenge in modern scientific and engineering research. \emph{Optimal experimental design} (OED) offers a systematic framework for this task, by formulating it as the maximization of an (expected) utility function that guides the choice of experiments.
 Traditionally, OED in large-scale mathematical models has required prohibitive computational effort.
-However, advances in computational capabilities are steadily making even large-scale models more feasible, thereby growing the interest in developing efficient and scalable computational methods for OED that ensure robust convergence guarantees.
+However, advances in both algorithms and computational hardware are steadily making design even in large-scale models more tractable, thus motivating interest in OED criteria that encode new experimental goals and in computational approximations that allow robust convergence guarantees.

-In this study, we adopt a Bayesian approach to OED \cite{chaloner1995bayesian}, where the optimization is conducted over a utility that is averaged across the Bayesian joint distribution of the data and the unknown parameters.
-More precisely, suppose $X$ denotes our unknown parameter, $Y$ stands for the observation and $\theta$ is the design parameter.
+In this study, we adopt a Bayesian approach to OED \cite{chaloner1995bayesian}, which seeks to maximize a \textit{utility function} that is averaged across the joint distribution of the data and the unknown model parameters.
+More precisely, suppose $X$ denotes our unknown model parameter, $Y$ denotes the observations, and $\theta$ is the design parameter.
 The expected utility $U$ is given by

-where $u(X,Y; \theta)$ denotes the utility of an estimate $X$ given observation $Y$ with design $\theta$, and the expectation is taken w.r.t. the joint distribution $\nu$ of $X$ and $Y$.
-Notice carefully that $\nu$ depends on $\theta$.
+where $u(x, y; \theta)$ denotes the utility of an experiment at conditions $\theta$ that yields observations $y$, when the true parameter value is $x$; and $\nu_\theta$ is the joint prior distribution of the random variables $X$ and $Y$.
+Notice that $\nu_\theta$ depends on $\theta$.
 For an extensive recent review, see \cite{huan2024optimal}.

-Our approach here is guided especially by the experimental design problems arising in modern inverse problems \cite{engl1996regularization}, which involve the imaging of high-dimensional objects through indirect observations.
-In particularly, the task of optimizing $U(\theta)$ is notoriously expensive \cite{ryan16}.
+Our approach here is guided especially by experimental design questions arising in modern inverse problems \cite{engl1996regularization}, which involve the imaging of high-dimensional objects through indirect observations.
 Over the past two decades, the Bayesian approach to inverse problems has garnered wide attention \cite{kaipio2006statistical, Stu10, DS17}.
-In Bayesian inverse problems, the likelihood distribution emerges from an observational model such as
+In Bayesian inverse problems, the likelihood function emerges from an observational model such as